ComputationalRadiationPhysics/picongpu/docs/source/python_package/tutorial.rst

 Diagnostics, i.e. simulation output, are an important part of your simulation.
 PIConGPU allows to define general diagnostics in a flexible way.
-See :ref:`the diagnostics topic <python_package/selected_topics/index:Selected Topics>` for a full overview of the capabilities.
+See :ref:`the diagnostics topic <python_package/selected_topics/diagnostics/index:Diagnostics>` for a full overview of the capabilities.
 There are also various predefined diagnostics you can choose from.
 Some of these provide quick access to heavily used features/debugging tools.
 Others provide some optimized code for the diagnostic.